 MSU Army ROTC provides scholarship opportunities, leadership training, upper division placement, and a future career to college nursing students.
 Students may enroll as a freshman, sophomore, or as late as their junior year in college.
-Upon successful completion of the program, students are commissioned as officers in the Army Nurse Corps, and serve as nurses at military hospitals and medical facilities in the active Army, the National Guard, and the Army Reserves.
+Upon successful completion of the program, students are commissioned as officers in the Army Nurse Corps, and serve as nurses at military hospitals and medical facilities in the active Army and the Army Reserves.

 There are two, three, and four year scholarships available to nursing students.
 These scholarships provide: